canonical/starlark/doc/safety/README.md

 This simple concept can be enhanced by considering memory release as well.
 Memory is one of the few resources that can both *grow* and *shrink*.

-While in (semi-)manually managed memory languages like C, C++, and Rust, it is clear when and how to remove the allocation from the amount used, as both the lifetime and the size of objects are explicit, it still poses questions around *ownership*.
+While in (semi-)manually managed memory languages like C, C++, and Rust, it is clear when and how to remove the allocation from the amount used, as both the lifetime and the size of objects are explicit[^8], it still poses questions around *ownership*.
 Specifically:

  - How to constrain memory for objects shared among two or more separate constrained execution contexts.
  - How to account for memory of objects that should outlive a constrained region of code.